sgoedecke/gatsby-blog/content/blog/staff-engineer-promotions/index.md

 date: '2024-12-28'
 ---

 At the beginning of 2021, Zendesk promoted me to staff software engineer.
 At the end of 2021 I switched jobs from Zendesk to GitHub.
 In early 2023, GitHub promoted me to staff software engineer.
-Successfully going through the staff promotion process twice in two years was a pretty interesting experience, and I think it puts me in a good spot to talk about making the jump from senior to staff.
+Successfully going through the staff promotion process twice in two years was a pretty interesting experience, and I think it puts me in a good spot to talk about making the jump from senior to staff[^1].

 If you're just looking to get the staff role, it's almost always easier to get hired into it than promoted to it.
 Senior is typically considered a "terminal level" in tech: once you hit it, nobody will think you're weak for not seeking a further promotion to staff.
 Internal promotions to staff are less common.
 If you do want to get promoted, what does it take?

-First, we need to understand why senior -> staff promotions happen in tech companies.
+First, we need to understand why senior-to-staff promotions happen in tech companies.
 They happen for two reasons:

 1. Company leadership (i.e. your skip-level or above) think a particular engineer is valuable and may leave if not promoted to staff.
 2. Company leadership want a particular engineer to lead specific cross-org projects that will run smoother if they've got the staff role.